Duncanma/Blog/content/Blog/you-need-a-test-environment.md

 We don't have a live production environment that matches production closely enough to be used for performance testing though, behind the same CDN, running on the same hardware and without any authentication to corrupt the test results.

+## Using a secondary environment for performance testing

 There are multiple reasons to run more than one environment including functional testing and safe rollout, but to do performance testing requires a much closer match to production than what I often see.